Red Sox send Angels to team-record 14th straight defeat

-In a bid to break the tension of their epic losing streak Wednesday night, the Halos sent all nine batters up to the plate to songs by the much-maligned Canadian rock band.

-These Angels can only wish they had as many big hits as Nickelback, however.

-Los Angeles’ losing streak reached a team-record 14 games when Bobby Dalbec drove in the only run with a double in the sixth inning for the Boston Red Sox in a 1-0 victory.
+ANAHEIM, Calif.
+(AP) — The Los Angeles Angels’ losing streak reached a franchise-record 14 games Wednesday night when Bobby Dalbec drove in the only run with a double in the sixth inning for the Boston Red Sox in a 1-0 victory.

-”It’s a broken record,” Angels interim manager Phil Nevin said. ”We keep saying it.
-The effort is good.
-These guys really want to win a game right now, and we know what it will mean for us when we do.”

 Nathan Eovaldi (4-2) pitched five innings of six-hit ball with five strikeouts in Boston’s season-high seventh consecutive victory.
 With their second 1-0 win in three days at the Big A, the Red Sox remained perfect in June and on their 10-game West Coast trip (6-0).